openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

 * `credential_endpoint`: REQUIRED.
 URL of the OP's Credential Endpoint.
 This URL MUST use the `https` scheme and MAY contain port, path and query parameter components.

-One of the following parameters MUST be used to communicates the specifics of the credential that the issuer supports issuance of:
+The following parameter MUST be used to communicates the specifics of the credential that the issuer supports issuance of:
-* `credentials_supported`: CONDITIONAL.
+* `credentials_supported`: REQUIRED.
 A JSON object containing a list of key value pairs, where the key is a string serving as an abstract identifier of the credential.
 This identifier is RECOMMENDED to be collision resistant - it can be globally unique, but does not have to be when naming conflicts are unlikely to arise in a given use case.
 The value is a JSON object.
 The JSON object MUST conform to the structure of the (#credential-metadata-object).
-MUST be present when `credentials_supported_uri` is not present.
-* `credentials_supported_uri`: CONDITIONAL.
-Used to the retrieve the `credentials_supported` object from the resource at the specified URL, rather than being passed by value.
-MUST be present when `credentials_supported` is not present.

 * `credential_issuer`: OPTIONAL.
 A JSON object containing display properties for the credential issuer.
   * `display`: OPTIONAL.
 An array of objects, where each object contains display properties of a credential issuer for a certain language.
 Below is a non-exhaustive list of valid parameters that MAY be included: